michalk-k/ListOfInstrumentsAndEffects/README.md

 The motivation comes from KVR OSC (KVRaudio One Synth Challange) competition, which requires providing such statistics (though, it doesn't require `markdown` format)

-The repository is ReaPack complaint.
-Use [this link](https://raw.githubusercontent.com/michalk-k/ListOfInstrumentsAndEffects/main/index.xml) to import the repo to your collection of ReaPak repositories.
+The repository is ReaPack compliant.
+Use [this link](https://raw.githubusercontent.com/michalk-k/ListOfInstrumentsAndEffects/main/index.xml) to import the repo to your collection of ReaPack repositories.

 ## Output example:
 An example of the raw output: